-- Stipulates that the library retains ownership of all patron data.
+- Stipulates that the library retains ownership of all user data.

-- Includes a protocol for responding to government and law enforcement requests for patron data.
+- Includes a protocol for responding to government and law enforcement requests for user data.

-- States the vendor’s responsibilities to notify the library and affected patrons in the event of a data breach.
+- States the vendor’s responsibilities to notify the library and affected users in the event of a data breach.

 Priority 3 Actions

 - Review existing licence agreements using the privacy concerns outlined above for new agreements.

 - Work with vendors to change language of license agreements when possible to address concerns.

 - Consider not renewing contracts with vendors that are unable to provide these assurances in the license agreement.